-Indicates the device type within the product line that saved the current configuration on the C-PLUG.
+Indicates the device type within the product line that previously operated with the C-PLUG.

 Configuration Revision

 Indicates the version of the configuration structure.
 This information relates to the configuration options supported by the IE Switch X-200.
 This does not relate to the actual hardware configuration.
 The information can change if you update the firmware.